ryatoa/panther-docs/panther/sending-events/aws.md

 # AWS-Events2Panther

-This guide will quickly and easily allow a user to deploy a lambda function to collect AWS events and send them to Panther using the [HTTP API](../api/index.md), this is a general purpose API and can also be used from the commandline.
+This guide will quickly and easily allow a user to deploy an [AWS Lambda](https://aws.amazon.com/lambda/) function called AWS-Events2Panther to collect AWS events and send them to Panther using the [Panther REST API](../api/index.md), which is a general purpose API that can also be used from the command-line.

 AWS events are either region specific or global, depending on the service.
-So to get all events to your panther console you will have to deploy this lambda function to each of your accounts and regions that you wish to monitor.
+Therefore, to get all events to your Panther Console you will have to deploy the AWS-Events2Panther Lambda function to each of your accounts and regions that you wish to monitor.

-The Node.js JavaScript code can be modified by you if you wish to support different AWS events, and/or send different data as part of the message.  ( [Pull Requests](https://github.com/OpenAnswers/panther-aws-events/pulls){:target="_blank"} welcome )
+The AWS-Events2Panther Lambda function [Node.js JavaScript code](https://github.com/OpenAnswers/panther-aws-events/blob/master/e2p/e2p.js) can be easily modified to support different AWS events, and/or send different data as part of the message, if required ( [Pull Requests](https://github.com/OpenAnswers/panther-aws-events/pulls){:target="_blank"} welcome ).

-Events can be sent to either an [app.panther.support](https://app.panther.support){:target="_blank"} instance or your own self hosted [Dockerised containers](https://hub.docker.com/repository/docker/openanswers/panther-console){:target="_blank"}.
+Events can be sent to either an [app.panther.support](https://app.panther.support){:target="_blank"} SaaS instance or your own self-hosted [Dockerised container](https://hub.docker.com/repository/docker/openanswers/panther-console){:target="_blank"} deployment.

-> _Note: If you are self hosting Panther through a local `docker` installation, you will need to ensure there is network connectivity from AWS to Panther.
-It is assumed there will be a TLS reverse proxy sat infront of Panther, if this not the case the Lambda function will need to be modified_
+> _**NOTE:** If you are self-hosting Panther through a local `docker` installation, you will need to ensure there is network connectivity from AWS to Panther.
+It is assumed there will be a TLS reverse proxy sat in front of Panther, if this not the case the Lambda function will need to be modified_

 ## System Design

-This system has been designed to gather AWS events, extract data from them and send it to your Panther console.
+This system has been designed to gather AWS events, extract data from them and send it to your Panther Console via the Panther API.

-The general flow of events from AWS to Panther can be sumarised by the following:
+The general flow of events from AWS to Panther is summarised by the following:

 @startuml
 skinparam backgroundColor #eeeeee